 The non-manufacturing sector consists of three industries: agriculture, mining and construction.
 These industries all use electricity, natural gas, diesel fuel, and gasoline.
-The mining industry also uses coal, NGL, and residual fuel oil, and the construction industry also uses other petroleum in the form of asphalt and road oil.
+The mining industry also uses coal, natural gas liquids (NGL), and residual fuel oil, and the construction industry also uses other petroleum in the form of asphalt and road oil.
 Except for oil and gas extraction, almost all of the energy use in the nonmanufacturing sector takes place in the process and assembly step.
-Oil and gas extraction uses a significant amount of residual fuel in the BSC component.
-Table 6.9 shows the baseline unit energy consumption values for the nonmanufacturing subsectors in 2006.
+Oil and gas extraction uses a significant amount of residual fuel oil in the BSC component.
+Table 6.9 shows the baseline unit energy consumption values for the nonmanufacturing subsectors in 2010.

-Table 6.9 2006 UECs for nonmanufacturing
+Table 6.9 2010 UECs for nonmanufacturing